qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

     }

-All we need to do now is to listen to the ``showTweet`` event in the “Application” class main method, retrieve the index from the data event and to get the corresponding tweet from the data.
-Finally we show our “Tweet” page.
+All we need to do now is to listen to the ``showTweet`` event in the "Application" class main method, retrieve the index from the data event and to get the corresponding tweet from the data.
+Finally we show our "Tweet" page.
 ::

     // Show the selected tweet